Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: The ClinicalKBQA Dataset

-\textbf{QA Pairs Generation:} This step focuses on populating question templates and identifying corresponding answers.
+This step focuses on populating question templates and identifying corresponding answers.
 Since patient private information is de-identified in n2c2, we use patient IDs instead of names in patient-specific questions.
 Each question template may have multiple ways to populate.
-For example, the template of \textbf{Q3} mentioned previously can be populated with different combinations of \textit{$|$Patient$|$} and \textit{$|$Medication$|$}.
+For example, the template of \textbf{Q2} mentioned previously can be populated with different combinations of \textit{$|$PatientID$|$} and \textit{$|$Medication$|$}.
 However, we do not need to enumerate all possible questions for it.
 In practice, we applied two constraints to limit repetitions: (1)~Set a threshold to the total number of questions generated for each template.
 (2)~Remove questions without answers.
-The corresponding answers to each question is simultaneously extracted from clinical notes when generating questions.
+When generating questions, the corresponding answers to each question is simultaneously extracted from clinical notes based on the human annotation and ClinicalKB.